amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 #### Custom integrations

 Use the `IntegrationPlugin` interface to add a custom integration.
-Place the plugin script *before* the Web experiment script tag.
+Place the plugin script *before* the Web Experiment script tag.

 ```html
 <script>